Is Sushi Really Good For You? Sushi's Advantages and Disadvantages

 Conclusion

 Eating sushi can be a healthy option if you choose the right ingredients.
 However, eating it has some risks that cannot be overlooked.
-Overall, if you select low-sodium and low-fat options, sushi can offer many nutritional benefits including plenty of protein, vitamins, and minerals.

 As always, moderation is essential when making your diet choices, so enjoy sushi in moderation for the best health results.